 - While the first tray of buns is baking, heat the marmalade in a small saucepan set over medium heat.
 Stir constantly until the marmalade has melted.
 Push the jam through a sieve using a spoon to remove the chunks of orange peel.

-- As soon as the buns come out of the oven, place them on wire racks to cool and brush them with the sieved marmalade.
-This will add to the flavor, enhance their golden color, and give the buns a glorious shine.
+- As soon as they come out of the oven, place them on wire racks to cool and brush them with the sieved marmalade.
+This will add to the flavor, enhance their golden color, and give the crust a glorious shine.

 - Sprinkle the buns with pearl sugar or sliced almonds, then leave to cool.
 Store at room temperature in a zip-top bag, or freeze for later.

 - If you accidentally add too much flour to the dough, add milk or water a little at a time until the dough is sticky again.